gonzex/test_abidocs/doc/tutorials/elastic.md

 data with which to compare our results.
 In the next section, we will calculate a few of these numbers by a finite-difference method to gain confidence in the RF approach.

-* * *

-### **4\.
-Finite-difference calculation of elastic and piezoelectric
+## 4 Finite-difference calculation of elastic and piezoelectric constants
-constants.**

 You should copy telast_4.in and telast_4.files into your Work_elast directory.
-Editing telast_4.in, you will see that it has four datasets, the first two with the c-axis contracted 0.01% and the second two with it expanded 0.01%, which we specified by changing the third row of [ rprim](../../input_variables/generated_files/varbas.html#rprim) .
-The common data is essentially the same as telast_2.in, and the relaxed [ acell](../../input_variables/generated_files/varbas.html#acell) values and [ xred](../../input_variables/generated_files/varbas.html#xred) from telast_1.out have already been included.
-Datasets 1 and 3 do the self- consistent convergence of the GS wave functions for the strained lattices and compute the stress.
+Editing telast_4.in, you will see that it has four datasets, the first two with the c-axis contracted 0.01% and the second two with it expanded 0.01%, which we specified by changing the third row of [[rprim]].
+The common data is essentially the same as telast_2.in, and the relaxed [[acell]] values and [[xred]] from telast_1.out have already been included.
+Datasets 1 and 3 do the self-consistent convergence of the GS wave functions for the strained lattices and compute the stress.
 Datasets 2 and 4 introduce a new variable.

   * [[berryopt]]